hadley/adv-r/Subsetting.md

 * how to extend 1d subsetting to higher dimensions, and
 * using subsetting in conjunction with assignment

 This chapter will introduce you to subsetting atomic vectors with `[`, and then gradually extend you knowledge, first to more complicated data types (like arrays and lists), and then to the other subsetting operators.

-This chapter briefly reviews these important ideas, and then shows how you can apply them to solve a variety of real problems.
+Finally, you'll see a large number of useful applications of subsetting.

 ## Data types

-It's easiest to explain subsetting first for atomic vectors, and then show how it generalises to higher dimensions and other more complicated objects.
-We'll start by exploring the use of `[`, as it's the most commonly used operator.
-The next section will discuss  `'[[` and `$`, the two other most important operators.
+It's easiest to understand how subsetting works for atomic vectors, and then learn how it generalises to higher dimensions and other more complicated objects.
+We'll start by exploring the use of `[`, the most commonly used operator.
+The next section will discuss  `'[[` and `$`, the two other main subsetting operators.

 ### Atomic vectors

 Let's explore the different types of subsetting with a simple vector, `x`.
-Note that the value after the decimal point gives the original position.

 ```R
 x <- c(2.1, 4.2, 3.3, 5.4)
 ```

+__NB:__ the number after the decimal point gives the original position in the vector.

 There are five different types of vector we can use to subset with: